Native Advertising – Everything You Need To Know

 Why is native advertising important?

-The most significant advantage of native ads is that it is non-intrusive and connects with users in a format of the user’s choice.
-Unlike the traditional ad formats like display ads or banner ads, native ads blend in with the web page’s organic content.
+The most significant advantage of native ads is that they are non-intrusive and connect with users in a format of their choice.
+Unlike traditional ad formats like display ads or banner ads, native ads blend in with the web page’s organic content.

-As more and more consumers on the internet are becoming resistant to traditional forms of advertising, native ads have become a great source of revenue and have started outperforming traditional ad formats.
+As more and more consumers on the internet are becoming resistant to traditional forms of advertising, native ads have become a great source of revenue for some organisations and in many cases, they have started outperforming traditional ad formats.

 Fun Fact!
-The first ever display banner was published on Hotwired.com in 1994 for a campaign by AT&T. This ad generated a massive CTR of 44% over the period of four months – dreams do come true!
+The first ever display banner was published on Hotwired.com in 1994 for a campaign by AT&T. This ad generated a massive click-through-rate (CTR) of 44% over the period of four months – dreams do come true!

 Since then, display banners have developed a bad reputation for being ineffective, unengaging, or, worst of all, ignored.
 As per the Q1 2020 ad benchmark report from AdStage CTR for display ads have decreased 41% year over year since Q1 2019